HCL-TECH-SOFTWARE/voltscript-testing/docs/howto/validation.md

-# Use VoltScript Testing Framework for validation
+# Use VoltScript Testing for validation

 Imagine we have the following class: